BLAKE3-team/BLAKE3/README.md

 This repository is the official implementation of BLAKE3.
 It includes:

 * The [`blake3`](https://crates.io/crates/blake3) Rust crate, which
-  includes optimized SIMD implementations for SSE4.1, AVX2, AVX-512, and
+  includes optimized implementations for SSE2, SSE4.1, AVX2, AVX-512,
-  NEON, with automatic runtime CPU feature detection on x86.
-The optional `rayon` feature also enables multi-threading.
+  and NEON, with automatic runtime CPU feature detection on x86.
+The optional `rayon` feature also provides multi-threading.

 * The [`b3sum`](https://crates.io/crates/b3sum) Rust crate, which
   provides a command line interface.
 It uses multi-threading by default,